-Note1) The AE1 RSA/ECC library provides the functionalities for computation of hash values.
+Note1) The AT1 Secure libraries provides the functionalities for computation of hash values.
 The use of these functionalities for keyed hash operations like HMAC or similar, is not subject of this TOE and requires specific security improvements and DPA analysis by the operating system which is not part of the TOE.
 The SHA224, SHA256, SHA384 and SHA512 functionalities are intended to be used for ECDSA signature generation and verification.

-6.1.16 Bootloader
+6.1.17 Bootloader